Fat FIRE Calculator

 How much do I need for Fat FIRE?

-Fat FIRE requires saving 1.5x your annual retirement expenses.
-If you plan to spend $80k/year in retirement, you need $80k × 1.5 × 25 = $3M (using the 4% rule).
+Fat FIRE requires saving 1.5x your annual retirement expenses, divided by your safe withdrawal rate.
+If you plan to spend $80k/year in retirement, you need $80k × 1.5 ÷ 0.04 = $3M (using the 4% rule).
 Use the calculator above with your specific numbers to get your personalized Fat FIRE target.

 Is Fat FIRE worth the extra savings?

 Fat FIRE provides significant benefits: peace of mind for healthcare costs, inflation protection, lifestyle flexibility, longevity security, and legacy building.
 However, it requires working longer or saving more.
-Consider your values, health, family plans, and desired lifestyle when deciding between FIRE levels.
+A 35-year-old targeting Fat FIRE at 55 needs to save roughly $7,000/month compared to $3,500/month for Standard FIRE.
+Consider your values, health, family plans, and desired lifestyle when deciding.

 Can I reach Fat FIRE in my 40s?

 Yes, but it requires aggressive saving (60-70%+ of income) and high earnings.
-For example, saving $100k/year for 15 years with 7% real returns yields ~$2.5M.
-Use the calculator to model your specific situation and see what's achievable.
+For example, saving $100k/year for 15 years with 7% real returns yields roughly $2.5M.
+A dual-income household earning $250k combined can reach Fat FIRE by 45 if they save 50% of income.
+Use the calculator to model your specific situation.

 Should I aim for Fat FIRE or start with Standard FIRE?

 Many people reach Standard FIRE first, then continue working to achieve Fat FIRE.
 This gives you the option to retire early if desired, or keep working for enhanced lifestyle.
-You can also "barista" your way to Fat FIRE by working part-time after reaching Standard FIRE.
+You can also combine approaches: hit your Coast FIRE threshold first, then work part-time (Barista FIRE) to build toward Fat FIRE without the pressure of full-time savings.